Six Sigma Methodology

 Verifying— whether the stakeholders accept the design.
 Making sure that the designed product works properly and meets all the quality standards

-dmadv six sigma
+DAMDV six sigma

-Who Uses Six Sigma
+Who Uses Six Sigma?

 After the big Motorola success, many companies, from manufacturing and transactional industries (banks and hospitals) to the oil and entertainment industries, have incorporated the six sigma methodology and training in their framework.